 However, there are other options for fat removal.
 Especially if you are relatively close to your target weight but struggle with pesky pockets of fat around your midsection, you may benefit more from fat removal method like liposuction, skin tightening, fat freezing, or even a tummy tuck.

-In this article we will be comparing a gastric balloon to fat removal and other forms of cosmetic surgery that result in the reduction of body fat.
-This will help you choose the right procedure depending on your body type and your goals.
+In this article, we compare a gastric balloon to fat removal and other forms of cosmetic surgery that result in the reduction of body fat.
+If you have any questions, please contact the NuBody Concepts Cosmetic Surgery practice in Nashville.

 When to Choose a Gastric Balloon